 I first met Randolph Quirk when I was 18 in 1980.
 I had just left home in the Netherlands after completing my secondary school, and went to UCL to study as a ‘non-degree student’.
 Randolph was 60 at the time and still teaching.
-My father, who was at the University of Nijmegen, and had himself spent time at the Survey of English Usage (‘the Survey’) in the late 1960s doing research, had driven me to London, and took me to meet Randolph in his office, room 133 in Foster Court.
+My father, who was at the University of Nijmegen, and had himself spent time at the Survey of English Usage (‘the Survey’) in the late 1960s doing research, had driven me over to London, and took me to meet Randolph in his office, room 133 in Foster Court.
 It was a large space lined with book cases, a huge table for meetings, and a ‘modern’ 1960s style solid wooden desk.
 Quirk greeted us warmly and gave us a tour of the Department.
 At the time the corridors in Foster Court and the Survey’s research room were still stashed with filing cabinets containing corpus data.

 I attended his lectures and Old English and Middle English seminars, but my real interest was in the course Present-Day English Structure and Usage, which he taught at the unpopular time of 4-6pm on Fridays in Foster Court 132, opposite his office.